SebastianRautenbach/3D-Game-Engine/README.md

 It does feature a serializer to save levels.

 **Inprogress**
 I am busy with the asset management system allowing for more efficient memory allocation and a dynamic garbage collector.
+The engine being developed with a ray-cast mouse picking method

 **Whats to come**
 I want the engine to support a layer system where all scenes can be layered ontop of each other making it more modular.